 On a really good day during summer, flights of around 8 hours are possible, provided you have the skill and patience.

 How safe is gliding ?
 Is it a dangerous sport?

 Most pilots will tell you that they feel safer "up there" than driving on our roads.
 There is the occasional mishap, but statistically, gliding has been shown to be about as safe as normal airline flying.
-A glider can quite easily be landed in a smallish farming paddock, and all pilots routinely practise such landings as part of their continuing training.
+A glider can quite easily be landed in a smallish farming paddock, and all pilots routinely practice such landings as part of their continuing training.